auroranockert/fft.js/README.md

 fft.js
 ================================================================================

 FFT in JavaScript, it works, I think.

 No promises, but I tested it against Wolfram Alpha once, and it was reasonably accurate.

 There are optimized kernels for prime factors, 2, 3, 4, so if you want high performance, use lengths that are a factor of those.

+Notice that the DFT is normalized so that `ifft(fft(x)) ~= x`

 Usage
 ---------------------------------------------------------------------------------